LBHackney-IT/mtfh-scripts/README.md

 Scripts for use within Modern Tools For Housing

-### NOTE:

-These Python commands may be different depending on your OS and how you installed Python.

-**Try `python` instead of `python3` if you get "command not found".**
+Provides utils to facilitate connecting to and scripting against:
+- DynamoDB
+- RDS (with ORM bindings)
+- Elasticsearch

+# Requirements & Setup

-## Requirements
+## Without Devcontainers

-1. A recent version of [Python 3](https://www.python.org/downloads/) (e.g. Python 3.11)
+1. Ensure you have a recent version of [Python 3](https://www.python.org/downloads/) (e.g. Python 3.11)
-2. The Pip package manager for Python 3.
+2. Ensure you have Pip package manager for Python 3.
 Try `python3 -m pip --version` to see if you have it installed.
 If not, try `python3 -m ensurepip` to install it.

-## Setup / Installation

-1. Clone this repository
-2. Make a venv (local package directory) with `python3 -m venv venv`
+3. Make a venv (local package directory) with `python3 -m venv venv`
-3. Activate the venv
+4. Activate the venv
    - Linux / MacOS: Run `source venv/bin/activate`
-   - Windows: Run `./venv/bin/activate.bat` or `./venv/bin/activate.ps1` depending on what's available (can also be in the \Scripts subdirectory)
+   - Windows: Run `./venv/Scripts/activate.bat` or `./venv/Scripts/activate.ps1` depending on what's available
-4. Optionally verify the venv is active:
+5. Optionally verify the venv is active:
    - Linux / MacOS: Run `echo $VIRTUAL_ENV` and check it points to the venv
    - Windows: Run `echo %VIRTUAL_ENV%` and check it points to the venv
-5. Run `python3 -m pip install -r requirements.txt` in the root directory of the repository to install all requirements into the venv.
+6. Run `python3 -m pip install -r requirements.txt` in the root directory of the repository to install all requirements into the venv.

+## Using Devcontainers

+This will simplify setup and install various useful tools.

+### Note for Windows
+You must clone and use this repository in WSL for acceptable performance.
+Also, on Windows you should consider removing the AWS mount in the Devcontainer configuration to improve performance if you notice it is slow.
+You must mount your AWS directory from your WSL filesystem, not your Windows filesystem.
+If you experience issues, consider setting up without devcontainers.
+This is just a limitation of Docker on Windows with no clear fix.

+### Steps
+1. Ensure you have Docker Desktop or Docker Engine installed with the Docker daemon active
+2. Ensure you have the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension in VSCode or equivalent in your favourite IDE
+3. Look at the .devcontainer/devcontainer.json file and select the option in the "mounts" section based on if you are on Windows or Mac/Linux/WSL
+4. Select the prompt to "Reopen in Container" or equivalent when it appears

+Note: First setup may take several minutes to build the Docker container, but subsequent builds will only be a few seconds.
+The common rules of Docker apply where it is built in layers from .devcontainer/Dockerfile and caches layers where possible.

 ## Setup / AWS

+Note: Your ~/.aws directory will be mounted into the Docker container if you're using a devcontainer, so you can set up your AWS credentials on your host machine and access them in the container.

 Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) -
 the scripts use AWS CLI profile based authentication to make calls to AWS.